 It’s a requirement of the J1 visa that exchange visitors must have sufficient financial resources for the expenses of each accompanying family member on a J2 visa.
 You will face with significant additional costs such as food, insurance, childcare, housing for each additional person you bring.
 It is highly recommended you bring your family after you have successfully settled into your new environment and feel ready to cover the costs of additional family members with your salary.

 First of all, employment contracts specify the annual salary teachers will get.
 Unless otherwise specified, term of employment for teachers is 10 months in the USA.
 Teacher payroll schedules vary district-to-district: some allow teachers to spread their 10-month salary over 12 months, while others don’t give any paycheck during the summer months.

-No. You can be added to your host organization’s payroll without a Social Security number.
-When you apply for the social security card, you will first be given a “temporary number”.
-The host school will be able to use this “temporary number” to enroll you on the payroll until you receive your social security card with actual number.
+It depends on the policies of individual states and school districts.
+Usually, you can be placed on your host institution’s payroll without a Social Security number.
+When you apply for the Social Security card, you will first receive a “temporary number.”
+The host school may use this “temporary number” to place you on the payroll until you receive your Social Security card with the actual number.

 As a program requirement you must have a degree equivalent to U.S. Bachelors’ degree in either education or the academic subject field in which you intend to teach.
 To prove this equivalency, you must obtain a “course by course” report for professional licensure from a registered Credential Evaluation Services Company.

 GEC only accepts credential evaluation reports of NACES (National Association of Credential Acreditation Services) approved companies.
 For a complete list, visit: https://www.naces.org/members

 You don’t need to get a Credential Evaluation Report IF;